 - 1. Attend all lectures and participate in class discussions. - 2.
 Decide what kind of creative/practical sanctuary project will be undertaken in the latter part of the semester.
-A decision is due by the last period of the intensive, October 17, 2024. - 3.
-Take notes from class lectures and discussions with a view toward answering the final takehome synthesis-reflection paper.
+A decision is due by the last period of the intensive, September 25, 2025. - 3.
+Take notes from class lectures and discussions to answer the final take-home synthesisreflection paper.